scalatra/scalatra-book/src/_25_views.md

 ### ScalateSupport helpers

-The second way of using Scalate is to use the ScalateSupport helpers, which are a bit more "magic" than calling Scalate directly.
+The second way of using Scalate is to use Scalatra's ScalateSupport helpers, which are a bit more "magic" than calling Scalate directly.

 Basic usage: